Mubende: Location

 Mubende is approximately 150 km, by road, west of Kampala, the capital of Uganda and its largest city.
 The town is located about 145 km east of the city of Fort Portal along the Mubende–Kyegegwa–Kyenjojo–Fort Portal Road.
 The geographical coordinates of the town are 0°33'27.0"N, 31°23'42.0"E (Latitude:0.5575; Longitude:31.3950).
 Mubende Town sits at an average elevation of 1408 m above mean sea level.

 Overview

-Mubende is home to the Nakayima Shrine, said to hold the spirit of Ndahura, a former Bacwezi king.
-The site, located about 4 km outside of the town's central business district, is marked by the Nakayima tree.
+Mubende is home to the Nakayima Shrine, said to hold the spirit of Nakayima, the wife of Ndahura, a former Bacwezi king.
+The site, located about 4 km outside of the town's central business district, is marked by the Nakayima Tree.
 Large root buttresses, which form nooks and fissures, lie at the base of the tree.

 The shrine is located on top of Mubende Hill, rising 213 m above the surrounding terrain to a peak of 1533 m above sea level.
 The hill has a flat top where an ancient palace once stood.
 The shrine is visited by people paying homage to the matriarch Nakayima of the Bachwezi, believed to be semi-gods, whose dynasty ruled this region in the period prior to 1,300 AD.